David M. Tunder, DVM — Chief of Staff

 Dr. Tunder's medical interests include internal medicine and surgery.
 A lover of the outdoors, he enjoys a range of activities including fishing, hunting and sea kayaking.
-He also likes to spend his free time with his family and his 2 dogs Dixie and Aspen and his cat Simba.
+He also likes to spend his free time with his family and his 2 dogs Dixie and Aspen.

 Dr. Tunder would like every pet owner to always remember what a wonderful blessing our pets are.
 "They are always happy to see us and show us what unconditional love looks like.
 We get a tail wag or purr from them whether we had a good day or a bad day.
 The profession now calls this the human-companion animal bond, we really know it as loving them like family members!"

 Dr. Gilbertson ("Dr. Judy") has been practicing at East Towne Veterinary Clinic since the fall of 2004.
 She received her undergraduate degree from Bemidji State University, in Bemidji, Minnesota in 1983.
 Dr. Judy attended the University of Wisconsin Madison's School of Veterinary Medicine and graduated in 1996.
 She has previously practiced at St. Francis Animal Hospital in St. Francis, Wisconsin and Crow-Goebel Veterinary Clinic in Cloquet, Minnesota.